 Social media traffic is great too… but you’re at the mercy of the platforms you choose.
 Pinterest for instance can be a great traffic generator.
 But, you have to keep up with the ever changing Pinterest algorithm!

 8. What sort of blogging tools should I be using?

 The basic set of tools and resources you need are those that make your life easier, not harder in these first few months of blogging!

 I use a social media scheduler called Buffer to post my blogs out to my social channels.
-I use Canva as a design tool and ConvertKit as my email marketing tool.
+I use Canva as a design tool (and also for content planning and scheduling to socials) and ConvertKit as my email marketing tool of choice.

 All of these services come with a free option!
 Which is fantastic for newbies.

 The Google suite is fabulous for all my productivity and organization tasks.
 I use Google docs to draft my posts, this way I’m not fussed about formatting until I copy the post to my CMS.